justinalexandershaw/vigilant-octo-bassoon/content/get-started/getting-started-with-git/about-remote-repositories.md

 When you `git clone`, `git fetch`, `git pull`, or `git push` to a remote repository using SSH URLs, you'll be prompted for a password and must provide your SSH key passphrase.
 For more information, see "[Working with SSH key passphrases](/github/authenticating-to-github/working-with-ssh-key-passphrases)."

-{% ifversion fpt %}If you are accessing an organization that uses SAML single sign-on (SSO), you must authorize your SSH key to access the organization before you authenticate.
-For more information, see "[About authentication with SAML single sign-on](/github/authenticating-to-github/about-authentication-with-saml-single-sign-on)" and "[Authorizing an SSH key for use with SAML single sign-on](/github/authenticating-to-github/authorizing-an-ssh-key-for-use-with-saml-single-sign-on)."{% endif %}

 {% tip %}